Things to do in Southampton this weekend

 To park, it’s best to use the Town Council car park on St Johns Road as along the road can be

 Hedge End Paddling Pool normally opens daily between May to September, 10:30am – 5pm.
-The paddling pool is managed by Hedge End Town Council and more details can be found on their website here.
+The paddling pool is managed by Hedge End Town Council.

 Fleming Park paddling pool is next to the play park on Passfield Avenue in Eastleigh.